 \subsubsection{Instability growth and phases of jet propagation}

 The structure of our jets goes through three phases, common to both Cygnus X-1 and Cygnus X-3 runs.
-We refer to these three evolution stages as the \textit{smooth}, \textit{instability growth} and \textit{turbulent} phases respectively according to their inner structure.
-An illustration via rest-mass density slices is given Figs.~\ref{fig:CygX1_jetevol} and \ref{fig:CygX3_jetevol}.
-The three phases also leave an imprint on the time series data shown Figs.~\ref{fig:CygX1_fid} and \ref{fig:CygX3_fid}.
+We refer to these three evolution stages as the "smooth", "instability growth" and "turbulent" phases respectively according to their inner structure.
+An illustration via rest-mass density slices is given in Figs.~\ref{fig:CygX1_jetevol} and \ref{fig:CygX3_jetevol}.
+The three phases also leave an imprint on the time-series data shown in Figs.~\ref{fig:CygX1_fid} and \ref{fig:CygX3_fid}.

-During the first phase the beam flow is surrounded by a smooth cocoon which is symmetrical at its head.
-A few internal shocks are present in the beam starting with a strong recollimation shock situated at a few $\sim10^{12}$ cm downstream from the injection.
+During the first phase, the beam flow is surrounded by a smooth cocoon that is symmetrical at its head.
+A few internal shocks are present in the beam, starting with a strong recollimation shock situated at a few $\sim10^{12}$ cm downstream of the injection.
 Its existence and position are coherent with the criterion and analytical prediction from \cite{yoon2016formation} obtained by equating wind ram pressure and lateral ram pressure in the beam.
-The aspect ratio of the jet defined in Sect. \ref{sect:postproc} gradually increases.
+The aspect ratio of the jet defined in Sect. \ref{sect:postproc} increases gradually.
 It roughly follows a power law in time in the early propagation phase with an exponent of $\sim$0.6.
-For Cygnus X-3, the aspect ratio in the same phase decreases at first before increasing with what could be a power law of similar exponent to CygX1 case.
+For Cygnus X-3, the aspect ratio in the same phase first decreases before it increases with what could be a power law with a similar exponent as for CygX1.
 This may be explained by the strong asymmetry of the cocoon during this phase due to the strong stellar winds.
-A small deviation of CygX3 beam can already be observed at that point.
-The jet head position and velocity follows the theoretical 1d result from Sect.~\ref{sect:propmodel}.
+A small deviation of the CygX3 beam can already be observed at this point.
+The jet head position and velocity follow the theoretical 1D result from Sect.~\ref{sect:propmodel}.
 Deviations indicative of the transition from phase one (smooth) to phase two (instability growth) occur after roughly 2000 seconds in the case of CygX1 and much earlier, after a few hundred seconds, in the case of CygX3.
 In particular, the speed diagram for CygX3 breaks almost immediately from the theoretical profile.
-This may be a consequence of the already-existing bending of the beam.
+This may be a consequence of the already existing bending of the beam.